 Who were the audience?

-When did the Lord give this parable?
+When did the Lord perform this mighty work?

-Where did the Lord teach the parable?
+Where did the Lord perform this mighty work?

-Why did the Lord give this message?
+Why did the Lord perform this mighty work?

 What was the message for the original audience?